LeToNode/Play2.0-CN-doc/scalaGuide/ScalaRouting.md

 - The Request path (such as `/clients/1542`, `/photos/list`), including the query string.
 - The HTTP method (GET, POST, ...)

-Routes are defined in the `conf/routes` file that is compiled.
+Routes are defined in the `conf/routes` file that is compiled, meaning that you see routes error directly in your browser:

 [[routesError.png]]